YofaGh/knightwatch/README.md

 ## Overview

-knightwatch provides a sleek dark-mode web interface that streams live screen captures and process telemetry directly in your browser.
+Knightwatch provides a sleek dark-mode web interface that streams live screen captures and process telemetry directly in your browser.
 The backend is a Rust server built on [Tokio](https://tokio.rs/) and [Axum](https://github.com/tokio-rs/axum), keeping the footprint small and performance high — no heavy agents or desktop apps required.
 It's designed for quick visual oversight of a running system, whether you're monitoring a headless server, a build machine, or a long-running automation task.

 ---